 8. Badrinath – A Sacred Pilgrimage Site

 One of the Char Dhams, Badrinath is among the holiest Hindu pilgrimage sites.
-Located between the Nar and Narayan mountain ranges, this temple is dedicated to Lord Vishnu and sees lakhs of pilgrims each year.
+Located between the Nar and Narayan mountain ranges, this temple is dedicated to and sees lakhs of pilgrims each year.

 Highlights: